Firehouse Subs logo

 Excellent

-The brand provides a comprehensive 368-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch assistance to support operational readiness, with travel and lodging expenses covered by the franchisee and further on-site support available for a fee.
+Firehouse Subs provides an extensive 368-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site launch assistance to support operational readiness; franchisees are responsible for travel and living expenses, and on-site support carries additional costs.

 Unit Growth Analysis